Edward

 that the optimum dimensional relationships for the parts of the

-function and manner of operation, assembly and use, are deemed
+form, function and manner of operation, assembly and use, are

-readily apparent and obvious to one skilled in the art, and all
+deemed readily apparent and obvious to one skilled in the art,

-equivalent relationships to those illustrated in the drawings and
+and all equivalent relationships to those illustrated in the

-described in the specification are intended to be encompassed by
+drawings and described in the specification are intended to be

-the present invention.
-Therefore, the foregoing summary is
+encompassed by the present invention.
+Therefore, the foregoing

-considered as illustrative only of the principles of the
+summary is considered as illustrative only of the principles of

-invention.
-Further, since numerous modifications and changes will
+the invention.
+Further, since numerous modifications and changes

-readily occur to those skilled in the art, it is not desired to
+will readily occur to those skilled in the art, it is not

-limit the invention to the exact construction and operation shown
+desired to limit the invention to the exact construction and

-and described, and accordingly, all suitable modifications and
+operation shown and described, and accordingly, all suitable

-provide a steam engine having an improved slide valve and drive
+to provide a steam engine having an improved slide valve and

-cylinder design wherein one area of the slide valve controls one
+drive cylinder design wherein one area of the slide valve

-inlet steam function and a different area of the valve controls an
+controls one inlet steam function and a different area of the

 It is another object of this invention to supply the disclosed